KB9/Zombaez/README.md

 Game over fuction failed most of the time due to errors with dying when fighting zombaez.
 This also caused errors further up the line with pickling and leaderboards.

 The original population script was faulty as it did not actually create a django auth user for each user making login impossible for testing

+Comments added in the appropriate places and bug on python anywhere deploment regarding pickling has been fixed